Servoy/electron/README.md

 ### Creating the executable

+For creating an executable on your local machine for local development you have to do the following:

 #### Apache Ant

 The process of creating an executable is done with [Apache Ant](https://ant.apache.org/manual/install.html).
 For MacOS I recommend installing Apache Ant with [Homebrew](https://brew.sh/index_nl).